microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 > 🎓 ['Constrained'](https://wikipedia.org/wiki/Constrained_clustering)
 >
 > Constrained Clustering introduces 'semi-supervised' learning into this unsupervised method.
 The relationships between points are flagged as 'cannot link' or 'must-link' so some rules are forced on the dataset.
 >
+>An example: If an algorithm is set free on a batch of unlabelled or semi-labelled data, the clusters it produces may be of poor quality.
+In the example above, the clusters might group 'round music things' and 'square music things' and 'triangular things' and 'cookies'.
+If given some constraints, or rules to follow ("the item must be made of plastic", "the item needs to be able to produce music") this can help 'constrain' the algorithm to make better choices.
+>
 > 🎓 'Density'
 >